Bookkeeping vs. Accounting for Small Businesses (What You Actually Need in 2026)

 Tracking accounts payable and accounts receivable

-Preparing basic financial reports like profit and loss statements
+Preparing basic financial reports, such as profit and loss statements

 Ensuring compliance with tax reporting requirements